 The field of CIS focuses on practical applications of technology, while computer science emphasizes programming and computing.
 Both fields encompass many subjects such as cyber security, software development, game programming/design, and mathematics.
 The abilities to think critically, communicate clearly, and analyze data in a coherent way are necessary for student success.
-A broad range of classes in subjects such as computer science, mathematics, art, philosophy, and geology lay the groundwork for a career in CIS/CS.
+A broad range of classes in subjects such as computer science, mathematics, art, philosophy, and geology can lay the groundwork for a career in CIS/CS.

 Following an internship with Walla Walla Web Weavers, Zachariah Turner '17, said: